NVlabs/RADIO/RADIOv2.5_tech_report.md

     <img src="assets/radio_v2.5/mode_switching_dv2.png", width="512"/>
 </div>

 Similar to the paper, we plot the MSE between the DINOv2-g-reg features and the RADIO model at various resolutions.
-While RADIOv2 (owing to the ViT-H) is able to achieve at lower MSE at lower resolutions, you can see how at 720px, there's a huge spike in error and never recovers.
+While RADIOv2 (owing to the ViT-H) is able to achieve lower MSE at lower resolutions, you can see how at 720px, there's a huge spike in error and never recovers.
 This is how we quantified the mode switch.
 We can also visualize this phenomenon:

 <div align="center">
     <img src="assets/radio_v2.5/mode_switching/radio-v2.1_vis-24.jpg", width="512"/>